kimshubl/Airi_language/README.md

 An esoteric programming language inspired by VTuber Chisaka Airi from Phase Connect.

 Airi Lang is a C++ transpiler language where every keyword, operator, and punctuation is derived from Chisaka Airi's iconic memes, catchphrases, and wolf-like personality.
-Functions start with Ai, values are returned with PON (her signature blunder), and you print to the console by invoking phase_connects_famous_azooma.
+Functions start with Ai, values are returned with PON (her signature blunder), and you print to the console by invoking phase_connects_famous_auntie.
 Even the number system is cursed — write binary with Airi_ using Ai for 1 and ri for 0, or gamble your hex addresses with Gacha_.

 Why does this exist?
 Originally started as a hobby project to build a custom programming language for OS development.
 Then the thought hit: "What if I just made Airi's own language instead?" — and here we are.
 A fully functional transpiler pipeline (Lexer → Parser → Semantic Analyzer → Code Generator) that converts .airi scripts into standard C++ and executes them in a single command.